-A conversation with Sandra Leonie Field about her recent book, Potentia: Hobbes and Spinoza on Power and Popular Politics (Oxford University Press, 2020).
+A conversation with Dean Moyar about his recent book, Hegel’s View: Justice as the Living Good (Oxford University Press, 2021).
 Hear more interviews from The Political Theory Review.
-Cover Photo by Timon Studler on Unsplash.

 Book Review: Breidenbach, Michael, “Our Dear-Bought Liberty: Catholics and Religious Toleration in Early America” (Harvard University Press, 2021) Residents of Stafford County, Virginia, often drive past a large metal crucifix on Route 1.
 It is dedicated to the Brent family and boasts a plaque singing praises of their quiet work for religious freedom.
 The Brents […]

 On September 17, 1787, the delegates to the Constitutional Convention gathered one last time in the Assembly Room of what is now Independence Hall to sign the charter that they had spent the past four months crafting.
 As the last of the thirty-eight signers affixed their names to the Constitution, Benjamin Franklin called attention to […]

 Historians have long found it easy to explain the reaction of colonial elites to Britain’s imperial reforms in the Revolutionary era.
 This is because scholars could point to the specific ways imperial reforms threatened elite families’ economic interests, commercial enterprises, and political dominance in the colonies.
 It is common, therefore, to hear that the American […]